 What is self-publishing?

-If you don’t want to wait for literary agents or traditional publishers to say ‘yes’ to publishing your book, then self-publishing is your other option.
-Put simply, self-publishing is a quick way to publish your book with no need for a traditional publisher.
+If you don’t want to wait for literary agents or traditional publishers to say ‘yes’ to publishing your book, then self-publishing is another great option.

-There is a lot to learn, however, if you decide on the self-publishing route, and although you can do it all yourself at no charge, it’s a good idea to set aside a publishing budget for particular elements of the publication process; editing and cover design for starters.
+There is a lot to learn if you decide on the self-publishing route, and although you can do it all yourself for free, you should try to set aside a publishing budget for elements of the process.
+I’m talking editing and cover design for starters.

-There is no ‘one-size-fits-all’ approach when deciding on the publishing route, so it’s important you do your research.
+There is no ‘one-size-fits-all’ approach, so it’s important you do your research.

-Keep reading if you want to find out more about the advantages and disadvantages of self-publishing so you can see if it’s a good idea for you and your book.
+Keep reading if you want to find out more about the advantages and disadvantages of self-publishing.
+Knowledge is power, and this info may just help you to decide on which is your best option.

 What are the advantages of self-publishing?